Associate

-System Architect Exam Tips (Winter '26): How to Pass
+System Architect Exam Tips (Spring '26): How to Pass

 The Salesforce System Architect credential is an architect-track exam testing identity, integrations, environment management, and governance.
 These tips help you focus on the cross-domain knowledge that distinguishes System Architect from domain-specific certs.